John R. Cummins Farmhouse: Cummins-Phipps-Grill House Museum

 The Grill family sold the house and surrounding farmland to the city of Eden Prairie in 1976 for parkland.
 The house was listed on the National Register of Historic Places in 1982.
 The house itself has elements of the Greek Revival style, in the wide trim on the gable end, and elements of the Italianate style with the use of brick and the segmental arches over the windows.
 It has a gable front with a wing on the west side, along with an L-shaped front porch.
 The main floor contains a parlor, a bedroom, a bathroom, the living room, and the kitchen.
 The second floor contains four bedrooms.
 In addition to the main house, there are four wooden outbuildings and a milk house on the property.
-The Eden Prairie Historical Society acquired stewardship of the house itself through a lease agreement in May of 2010.
+The Eden Prairie Historical Society acquired stewardship of the house itself through a lease agreement in May 2010.
 The Society operates the house now called the "Cummins-Phipps-Grill House" and uses the house for events, tours, programming, and restoration efforts.